 I plant gorgeous nasturtiums in my garden beds every year to beautify the garden and attract pollinators.
 The spicy leaves and edible flowers also make a beautiful addition to salads.
 These tasty flowers are easy to grow, and also work as a companion plant for your veggies.

-Borage is an easy-to grow annual that’s great for pollinators and works well as a companion plant for strawberries and other garden crops.
-Its delicate blue flowers make a beautiful topping for cakes or floating in drinks, while the leaves make a fantastic infused water.
+Borage is an easy-to grow annual that’s great for pollinators and works well as a companion plant for strawberries or zucchini companion plant or other garden crops.
+Its delicate blue flowers make a beautiful topping for cakes or floating in drinks, while the leaves make a fantastic infused water or borage tea.
 Here’s more on growing and using borage.

 Most of us don’t realize that those ubiquitous hostas are edible, starting with the shoots in spring.
 The stalks, leaves, and flowers are edible as well.

 A drought-tolerant native plant, bee balm is a smart addition to the ecological landscape as a useful natural remedy you can grow in your yard.
 Considered helpful for addressing stress, colds, and digestive complaints, bee balm can also be used in cooking.
 Different varieties taste quite different; some have a pronounced oregano flavor, while others have a more bergamot taste (hence their other name, bergamot, though they’re not in any way related to the fruit bergamot).

 Peony flowers are not only utterly gorgeous in the garden, their petals can be used in cocktails, as salad garnishes, or in all sorts of sweet treats, like ice cream and jelly.

 Honeysuckle is another medicinal flower that makes delightfully-flavored sweets.
 Here’s how to make honeysuckle syrup and other honeysuckle recipes.
 Note that there are many types of honeysuckle, and some are toxic, so do your homework before foraging.